EesunMoon/Advanced_Spoken_Language_Processing/README.md

 # **HW1 - Speech Feature Extraction & Manipulation**

 ## **Description**
+This project extracts speech features from two sets of `.wav` recordings:
+1. **Eesun_recordings/**: These are self-recorded speech samples using Praat.
+The transcript for these recordings is:
+    > "Oh my gosh, I can’t believe this happened.
+What am I supposed to do now?"
+2. **MSP_samples/**: These are given recordings provided in the dataset.

-This project extracts speech features from given `.wav` files and approximates the speaking rate using transcripts.
-Additionally, the **Neutral.wav** file is manipulated to sound more like **Happy.wav** by adjusting pitch and duration.
+Additionally, the Neutral.wav file from `Eesun_recordings` is manipulated to sound more like Happy.wav by adjusting pitch and duration.

 ## **File Structure**
 ```
 HW1/
-│── Eesun_recordings/               # Provided speech recordings
+│── Eesun_recordings/               # Self-recorded speech samples
 │   │── Afraid.wav
 │   │── Angry.wav
 │   │── Disgusted.wav